 Foreign currency transactions are accounted for in accordance with ASC 830 "Foreign Currency Translation".
 The income statements of the company's foreign operations are translated at the monthly average rates.
 Assets and liabilities of the company's foreign operations are translated at exchange rates at the balance sheet date.
 These translation adjustments are not included in determining net income for the period but are disclosed and accumulated in a separate component of stockholders' equity.
 Exchange gains and losses on foreign currency transactions are included in determining net income for the period in which they occur.
-These transactions amounted to a loss of \$3.7 million in 2012, and gains of \$0.2 million in 2011 and 2010 and are included in other expense on the statements of earnings.
+These transactions amounted to a loss of \$3.1 million and \$3.7 million in 2013 and 2012, and a gain of \$0.2 million in 2011 and are included in other expense on the statements of earnings.

-(1) Revenue Recognition
+(l) Revenue Recognition

-The company recognizes revenue on the sale of its products where title transfers and when risk of loss has passed to the customer, which occurs at the time of shipment, and collectability is reasonably assured.
+At the Commercial Foodservice Equipment Group and Residential Kitchen Equipment Group, the company recognizes revenue on the sale of its products where title transfers and when risk of loss has passed to the customer, which occurs at the time of shipment, and collectability is reasonably assured.
 The sale prices of the products sold are fixed and determinable at the time of shipment.
 Sales are reported net of sales returns, sales incentives and cash discounts based on prior experience and other quantitative and qualitative factors.

 At the Food Processing Equipment Group, the company enters into long-term sales contracts for certain products.
 Revenue under these long-term sales contracts is recognized using the percentage of completion method defined within ASC 605-35 "Construction-Type and Production-Type Contracts" due to the length of time to fully manufacture and assemble the equipment.
 The company measures revenue recognized based on the ratio of actual labor hours incurred in relation to the total estimated labor hours to be incurred related to the contract.
 Because estimated labor hours to complete a project are based upon forecasts using the best available information, the actual hours may differ from original estimates.
-Under ASC 605, the company records the asset for revenue recognized but not yet billed on contracts accounted for under the percentage of completion method in Prepaid Expenses and Other on the consolidated balance sheet.
-For 2012 and 2011, the amount of this asset was \$8.2 million and \$1.9 million, respectively.
+Under ASC 605, the company records the asset for revenue recognized but not yet billed on contracts accounted for under the percentage of completion method in Prepaid Expenses and Other on the consolidated balance sheets.
+For 2013 and 2012, the amount of this asset was \$17.2 million and \$8.2 million, respectively.
 The percentage of completion method of accounting for these contracts most accurately reflects the status of these uncompleted contracts in the company's financial statements and most accurately measures the matching of revenues with expenses.
 At the time a loss on a contract becomes known, the amount of the estimated loss is recognized in the consolidated financial statements.